How to Become a Parking Attendants in Kansas

 Obtain Kansas licensure or certification

 Kansas may require specific licensing or professional certification for parking attendantss.
-Requirements vary by state — contact the Kansas Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Kansas Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Kansas

-Kansas employs 170 parking attendants.
-The highest concentrations are in Wichita.
+Kansas employs 90 parking attendants.

 Parking Attendants salary range in Kansas